crucifix86/eqemu-universal-installer/README.md

 sudo ./install.sh
 ```

-The installer will prompt you for:
+**✨ Fully Automated** - No user input required!
+The installer:
-- Database credentials
+- Auto-generates all passwords and credentials
-- Server name
+- Saves everything to `/root/eqemu_credentials.txt`
-- Configuration settings
+- Installs and configures everything automatically

-Installation takes 15-30 minutes and handles everything automatically.
+Installation takes 15-30 minutes.
+All your credentials will be saved to a text file for you to review after installation.

 ### 💡 Testing on Ubuntu VPS